davidcalikes/Late-Gigs/docs/README.md

 - __Business Case__

-     Late Gigs was born out of my own personal frustration surrounding the manifold increase in booking cancellations throught the local (North East) live music scene.
+     Late Gigs was born out of my own personal frustration surrounding the manifold increase in booking cancellations throughout the local (North East) live music scene.

-     As a semi-retired musician, who gigs infrequently, covering cancellations ect, I recently noticed a huge upsurge in the number of venues contacting me to cover a due to a Covid related cancellation. (examples below)
+     As a semi-retired musician, who gigs infrequently, covering cancellations ect, I recently noticed a huge upsurge in the number of venues contacting me to cover a gig due to a Covid related cancellation. (examples below)

      <img src="./readme_images/plan_gig_requests.png"><br>_Screenshots from my phone of venues requesting last-minute gigs._

      <br>

-     So like all aspiring developers I thought I'd have a go at automating a solution and Late Gigs is the outcome.
+    Like all aspiring developers, I thought it might be a good idea to have a go at automating a workable solution and Late Gigs is the result.

      Focusing on functionality, and a user friendly approach, Late Gigs aims to provide its specified target audience with a simple to use, effective and  essential resource.

+* Similar Examples

      Whilst the business models may differ significantly, Late Gigs was nontheless inspired by other successful 'eleventh hour' online enterprises.
 (Examples Below)

      <br>